HesaiTechnology/HesaiLidar_SDK_2.0/README.md

 ```bash
 git clone --recurse-submodules https://github.com/HesaiTechnology/HesaiLidar_SDK_2.0.git
 ```
-**Note:** We don’t recommend using the compressed package on Windows, as it may cause compilation errors due to symbol issues.
+> In Windows, downloading the repository as a ZIP file is not recommended, as it may lead to compilation errors due to symbolic link issues.

 ### 2.2 Build
 <!-- TODO compile vs build -->

-#### 2.2.1 Ubuntu Build Instructions
+#### 2.2.1 Build in Ubuntu
 ```bash
 # 0. Install dependencies
 sudo apt update && sudo apt install -y libpcl-dev libpcap-dev libyaml-cpp-dev